OODEval: Evaluating Large Language Models on Object-Oriented Design: CLUE: Class Likeness Unified Evaluation Metric

 \subsection{Ablation Study on the Underlying Semantic Model}

-Since CLUE employs a replaceable semantic model to compute string similarity at the leaf nodes, it is necessary to further examine how different underlying semantic models influence its performance.
-To this end, we evaluate CLUE across multiple semantic models.
-Table \ref{tab:ablation_study} reports Pearson’s correlation coefficients obtained using four semantic models, namely MiniLM\cite{NEURIPS2020_3f5ee243}, BGE\cite{bge_m3}, BERT\cite{devlin-etal-2019-bert}, and CodeBERT \cite{feng-etal-2020-CodeBERT}, on the CLUE metrics as well as on direct embedding similarity.
-The results show that: (1) CLUE substantially outperforms the direct computation of vector similarity using semantic models, which demonstrates the effectiveness of the CLUE algorithm itself; and (2) the CLUE metrics based on CodeBERT achieve the best overall performance.
-Although the clue-relation and clue-attribute metrics perform slightly worse than those based on BGE, the differences are minor, with the gap not exceeding 0.025.
-Therefore, given its superior overall performance, we adopt CodeBERT as the semantic model in the subsequent empirical studies.
+Since CLUE incorporates a modular semantic model for computing string similarities at the leaf nodes, it is essential to investigate the impact of varying underlying semantic models on its overall performance.
+To this end, we conducted an ablation study evaluating CLUE across multiple semantic models.
+Table~\ref{tab:ablation_study} presents the Pearson correlation coefficients achieved using four representative models, namely MiniLM \cite{NEURIPS2020_3f5ee243}, BGE \cite{bge_m3}, BERT \cite{devlin-etal-2019-bert}, and CodeBERT \cite{feng-etal-2020-codebert} for the CLUE metrics.
+The results indicate that the choice of underlying semantic model exerts a relatively minor influence on clue-attribute and clue-relation, but a more pronounced effect on clue-method and, particularly, clue-class.
+Specifically, the range of variation (i.e., the difference between the maximum and minimum correlations) for clue-attribute and clue-relation does not exceed 0.05; for clue-method, it is approximately 0.07; and for clue-class, it reaches about 0.186.
+Overall, the CLUE metrics grounded in CodeBERT deliver the highest performance across the board.
+Although the clue-relation and clue-attribute sub-metrics under CodeBERT are marginally inferior to those using BGE, the discrepancies are negligible, with gaps not surpassing 0.025.
+Consequently, owing to its superior holistic efficacy, we select CodeBERT as the underlying semantic model for all subsequent empirical investigations.